LuisJGOfficial/FPS-MAN/README.md

 # FPS-MAN
-This game was originally made by Kongregate
+This game was originally made by Kongregate and you can check out in the about section.